BxCppDev/bxjsontools/README.md

   (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the
   code from  JsonSerializer has been  reused with a  few modifications (coding style, file splitting and minor changes in the interface).
+* By default, some (bx)jsontools' parts depends on Boost.
+This can be inhibited at configuration.

 ## License: